ryandancy/competitive-programming/README.md

-# SPOJ solutions
+# Competitive Programming

-This repository consists of solutions to [SPOJ](http://www.spoj.com) problems.
+This repository consists of solutions to [SPOJ](http://www.spoj.com), [Codeforces](http://codeforces.com), and other competitive programming problems.